ashokraj2011/GQL/README.md

 - **Enable caching**: Use the `@cached` directive for frequently accessed data
 - **Consider relationship depth**: Deep relationship chains may impact performance
 - **Use pagination**: For large datasets, always use pagination to limit response size
+- **Time travel queries**: These are more resource-intensive, so use them judiciously

 ## 🔧 Troubleshooting